anttiviljami/wp-safe-updates/readme.md

 Test WordPress plugin updates safely before applying them on the live site.

+# WARNING
+**This plugin is still a work in progress and is not recommended to install on a production site.**

 ## How does it work?

 The purpose of this plugin is to enable the WordPress user to easily test plugin updates in a safe environment before actually updating in production.